Onrust Dock of 5,000 tons: At Surabaya

-Onrust Dock of 5,000 tons was decommissioned for a major overhaul on 19 October 1897.
+The Onrust Dock of 5,000 tons was decommissioned for a major overhaul on the 19th of October 1897.
 By June 1898 over 300 people were working on renovating the dry dock.
 The works were led by engineer De Heer, and also entailed the replacement of multiple bad metal sheets.
-To cover for her absence, the 3,000 tons dock served in Surabaya from 14 February 1898 - 18 March 1898, before it left for Sabang.
-After leaving the dock pit Onrust Dock of 5,000 tons was recommissioned again on 20 May 1899.
+To cover for the absence of the 5,000 ton dock, the 3,000 tons dock served in Surabaya from 14 February 1898 - 18 March 1898, before it left for Sabang.
+On 20 May 1899, after leaving the dock pit Onrust Dock of 5,000 tons was recommissioned again.

 Up to 30 September 1899 she then serviced 39 ships for 218 days.
-From 20–24 May 1899 she serviced the protected cruiser Friesland and from 14–20 July 1899 the protected cruiser Holland.
+From 20 to 24 May 1899 she serviced the protected cruiser Friesland and from 14 to 20 July 1899 the protected cruiser Holland.
 Next she serviced the armored cruiser Piet Hein till 10 August 1899.
-From 10–16 May 1903 HNLMS Koningin Regentes of 5,002 tons docked in Singapore.
+From 10 to 16 May 1903 HNLMS Koningin Regentes of 5,002 tons docked in Singapore.
 This was no coincidence, in January 1905 the 5,000 tons dock tried to lift Koningin Regentes, but could not lift her further than 1 m above the bottom of the keel.
-This was bad news for the Dutch navy and the dock.
-It meant that the new standard 'heavy' warships of the Dutch navy could not be docked completely in Surabaya.
-Nevertheless, the 5,000 tons dock now and then serviced these ships.
+This was bad news for the Dutch navy and the dock and meant that the new standard 'heavy' warships of the Dutch navy could not be docked completely in Surabaya.
+Nevertheless, the 5,000 tons dock continued to service these ships.
 From 4–9 April 1910 Onrust Dock of 5,000 tons lifted De Ruyter In November 1910 Koningin Regentes docked in Surabaya, followed by De Ruyter and Hertog Hendrik.
 The docking of De Ruyter was made possible by unloading her as far as possible, bringing her weight of 5,084 tons back by about 1,000 tons.
 This expedient evaded the frequent and costly dockings in Singapore.
-It did not seem feasible in the case of De Zeven Provinciën of 6,530 tons.
+However the unloading strategy did not seem feasible on larger ships such as in the case of De Zeven Provinciën (6,530 tons).